charnad/viktoras.de/source/_posts/2023-01-04-complexity-competence-ratio.md

 Competence is a loosely defined term, since it's always relative.
 Some developer may be competent enough to accomplish a given task quickly, effectively, with long-term working result.
 A different developer may struggle to deliver the same level of result, due to lacking technical skills, domain knowledge or even plainly prudence.
 We can broadly define three categories on the competence axis: lacking competence, appropriate competence and expert competence.
 A lacking competence does not necessarily mean you didn't know better, it could also mean you didn't do better for whatever reason it might be.
 In other words, it can be characterized as quality of work.

-Now, combining these categories into complexity / competence matrix we get this:
+Now, combining these categories into complexity / competence matrix, we get this:

 <div class="text-center">
     <img class="img-fluid" src="/img/posts/2023-01-04-complexity-competence-ratio/1-complexity-competence-matrix.svg" alt="Complexity/competence matrix">